samuelmholley1/Life-Command-Rebuild/APP_FUNCTIONALITY_OVERVIEW.md

 - **Environment Separation:** Test and production data are strictly separated.

 ### 4. Testing & Quality
-- **E2E Testing:** Automated browser tests cover all critical user flows (login, signup, CRUD, filtering, sorting).
+- **E2E Testing:** Automated browser tests cover all critical user flows (login, signup, CRUD, filtering, sorting, inline editing).
-- **Unit Testing:** All business logic and UI components are unit tested.
+- **Unit Testing:** All business logic and UI components are unit tested, including inline editing.
 - **Manual QA:** Password reset and other flows that require email are manually tested.
 - **Zero Tolerance for Errors:** No known lint, type, or runtime errors in production.